TheYemi/kubernetes-demo/README.md

 | Alertmanager | `http://<ALB-DNS>/alertmanager` |
 | ArgoCD       | `http://<ALB-DNS>/argocd`       |

-Get the ALB DNS: `terraform output alb_dns_name`
+Get the ALB DNS: `terraform -chdir=infrastructure output alb_dns_name`

 ### Tear Down
 ```bash
 cd infrastructure
 terraform destroy
 ```

+## Ingress
+An NGINX Ingress controller handles all external routing through a single NodePort (30080).
+The ALB forwards all traffic to this one port, and NGINX routes requests to the correct ClusterIP service based on the URL path.
+This replaces the previous setup where each service needed its own NodePort, ALB target group, and listener.
+Adding a new service now only requires an Ingress YAML manifest, no Terraform changes needed.
+Services that run under a subpath are configured to be aware of their prefix: Grafana uses GF_SERVER_SERVE_FROM_SUB_PATH, Prometheus and Alertmanager use --web.external-url, and ArgoCD uses NGINX rewrite rules to strip the /argocd prefix.

 ## CI/CD Pipeline
 The GitHub Actions pipeline triggers on pushes to `application/` on the `main` branch.

 **Stages:** Detect changes → Build Docker image → Scan with Trivy → Push to Docker Hub → Update Kubernetes manifest → ArgoCD deploys automatically

-The pipeline never touches the cluster directly.
-It pushes a manifest change to Git, and ArgoCD handles deployment.
-This means CI/CD credentials never include cluster access.
+The pipeline uses dorny/paths-filter to detect whether the API, frontend, or both changed, and only builds what's necessary.
+It never touches the cluster directly, it updates the image tag in the deployment manifest and pushes to Git.
+ArgoCD picks up the change and deploys.

 **Required GitHub Secrets:**
 - `DOCKERHUB_USERNAME`
 - `DOCKERHUB_TOKEN`

 ## GitOps with ArgoCD
 ArgoCD uses the app-of-apps pattern.
 A single bootstrap Application watches `kubernetes/argocd/applications/`, which contains Application definitions for each component:

 - `namespaces` — cluster namespace definitions